As an Amazon Associate, I may earn commissions from qualifying purchases from Amazon.com

 Audiobooks for boys are a great way to bring learning to life.
-Many boys enjoy listening to books to fully enjoy the stories.
-This allows boys to do other quiet activities, while still enjoying an adventurous tale.
+Many boys enjoy listening to books to enjoy the stories fully.
+This allows boys to do other quiet activities while enjoying an adventurous tale.

 My sons, Grayson and Grant will tell you that their all-time favorite audiobooks for boys are The Sugar Creek Gang stories.
-These stories were written by Paul Hutchens in the 1930s.
-The original recordings were done by Paul Ramseyer.
+Paul Hutchens wrote these stories in the 1930s.
+Paul Ramseyer did the original recordings.
 I have only been able to find the original recordings from Beloved Books.
 We collected the volumes over several years.
 These stories are the best audiobooks for an 8-year-old boy.

-I have two outdoorsy woodsmen here at home that love a good adventurous story of a boy.
+I have two outdoorsy woodsmen here at home that love an excellent adventurous story of a boy.
 This fits the bill with a historical 18th-century story set in Maine.
-Matt is alone in the wilderness to watch the family homestead, while his father brings the rest of his family.
+Matt is alone in the wilderness to watch the family homestead while his father brings the rest of his family.
 We have read the book several times and listened to this story during car trips and on rainy days.
 This one is one of the best audiobooks for a 9-year-old boy.

 These were five adventurous audiobooks for boys that we truly love in our home.
 We turn to them over and again through the years.
 And we always hear something we didn’t before.
 I encourage you to add audio to your home learning.
 Both my boys are auditory learners, so they get absorbed in listening often.
 I enjoy listening too.
 I don’t have to miss out on all the boy fun!